lite-xl/lite-xl/doc/usage.md

 possible; easy to modify and extend, or to use without doing either.

-Lite XL is based on the Lite editor itself and provide some enhancements while remaining perfectly compatible with Lite.
+Lite XL is based on the Lite editor itself and provide some enhancements while remaining generally compatible with Lite.

 ## Getting Started